 To be a better friend, parent, partner, family member, colleague, boss, citizen, student, educator, service provider, neighbor, HUMAN is to be a better listener.
 A listener naturally strengthens their compassion, empathy, focus/attention, intelligence, open-mindedness, and respect to name a few.
 I’m convinced that listening is the key component to world peace.
 Are you in?

-Some of us love to chime in unable to contain our excitement about a topic or maybe feel a need to compete with whomever is speaking.
+Some of us love to chime in when we are unable to contain our excitement about a topic.
+Or sometimes we feel a need to compete with whomever is speaking.
 I know some people who make connections to their own experiences and relate to others out loud as a way of processing (half) of what the other person is saying.
-Sometimes our judgements cloud our abilities to fully listen, and we stop listening once we’ve heard something that doesn’t align with our opinions.
-I know other people who are simply waiting to talk.
-This is a bit deceiving in that they may look like they’re listening, but they’re not acknowledging anything else.
-This all might make a lively “conversation,” except there is so much missing.
+Our judgements often cloud our ability to fully listen, and we may stop listening once we’ve heard something that doesn’t align with our opinions.
+I know people who are simply waiting to talk.
+This is a bit deceiving in that they may look like they’re listening, but they’re not really acknowledging the person speaking nor much of the content.
+I’ve talked with people who finish other’s sentences because they feel they know what the person is going to say, but that person isn’t saying it fast enough.
+Excitement and talking all at once or quickening the pace might make a “lively conversation,” except there is so much missing.

 I’ve experienced the same sort of absent-minded, care-free, qualities in emails as well.

 “Are you available to meet on Wednesday at 2:30pm or Friday at 3pm?”
 The reply, “yes.”

 It’s frustrating when you have been as clear as you possibly could be and the other person was obviously too distracted to give the time for a proper response.
 It only wastes more time!
 It doesn’t feel good to be misunderstood and unacknowledged.